cetanhota/wam/README.md

  - [Setup a Raspberry Pi MYSQL Database](https://pimylifeup.com/raspberry-pi-mysql/)
  - [How To Install MySQL on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04)

- <h1>Coming Soon:</h1>

- - Wifi with no database connections.

- - Ethernet with no database connections.

 ## Parts List:
   - Arduino Uno or Arduino Leonardo